renuo/i18n-docs/README.md

 *Pull requests welcome!*

-* create mocked tests that do not have to download our sample CSV files
+* Create mocked tests that do not have to download our sample CSV files
-* automate the creation of files in config/locales
-* automate the detection of which languages are supported
-* validate use with rails 2.x, other 3.x versions
+* Support more Translation APIs besides Google, fx Bing etc.

 ## CHANGELOG

-### 0.0.4

-Update docs, license.
-Push to Rubygems.org.

-### 0.0.3

-* Open sourced: changed name and description.

-### 0.0.2

-* removed loading of `awesome_print` from the rake task.
-It was breaking download
+See CHANGELOG file

 ### Credits/License